kentor/www.kentor.dev/_posts/2014-05-31-clipping-backgrounds-with-css-masks.md

   </div>
 </div>

-I am using the ness logo (the one on top of the page) to cut out the semi-transparent white background to expose the striped gray background underneath.
+As you can see, I used the ness image (the little guy on top of the page) to cut out the semi-transparent white background to expose the striped gray background underneath.

 The source for that is the following: